Rubio's Coastal Grill: History

 According to founder Ralph Rubio, he and some friends from San Diego State University were on spring break in San Felipe, Baja California, when he first encountered fish tacos at a local stand, and was inspired to open a restaurant serving them in his hometown, San Diego.
 Since then, the popularity of fish tacos has spread throughout California, although they remain uncommon elsewhere.
 Rubio's standard fish tacos are made from Alaskan pollock, which is battered, fried, and served in a corn tortilla, although optionally offered with a flour tortilla.
 Grilled mahi-mahi is also available at all locations.

 The first Rubio's restaurant was opened in 1983 at a former Orange Julius site on Mission Bay Drive in the Pacific Beach area of San Diego.
 The first restaurant offered French fries, calamari, and fish tacos, among other cuisine.

 Rubio's Restaurants, Inc. became a public company when it began to issue stock on Nasdaq under the symbol RUBO in May 1999.
 At the time of the IPO, the company had a total of 64 restaurants, six in Arizona, four in Las Vegas, one in Denver, and the remainder in California.

 On August 24, 2010, Rubio's Restaurants, Inc. announced the closing of its merger with a subsidiary of Mill Road Capital, L.P. to take the company private.
 Rubio's former stockholders were to receive $8.70 per share in cash in the transaction.

 Rubio's first restaurant in Colorado open in 1999.
 Rubio's expanded into Florida through the acquisition and conversion of eight Lime Fresh Mexican Grills from Ruby Tuesday in 2016.
-At the time of the conversions, the company had 196 restaurant.
+At the time of the conversions, the company had 196 restaurants.